The Best Oman Itinerary: 10 Days in Oman + Insider Tips [2025]

 🗓 Day 9 – 10: Jebel Akhdar

-🚗 Please note: In order to drive to Jebel Akhdar, you're required to have a 4WD (the road is very steep so only 4WDs are allowed to pass).
-Make sure to rent the right car!
+🚗 Top Tip: In order to drive to Jebel Akhdar, you’re required to have a 4WD (the road is very steep so only 4WDs are allowed to pass).
+Be sure to rent the right car!

 🧗🏻 Top Things to do in Jebel Akhdar

-Other unmissable stops in Jebel Akhdar include Diana’s Point is also inside the Anantara Al Jabal Al Akhdar Hotel (⭐️ 9.2).
-It’s the perfect spot to catch the sunset and is also named after the late Princess Diana, who once watched it there.
+Other unmissable stops in Jebel Akhdar include Diana’s Point, located inside the stunning Anantara Al Jabal Al Akhdar Resort.
+It’s the perfect spot to catch the sunset.
+In fact, Diana’s Point was named after Princess Diana, who once watched the sunset there.

-🌟 Take note: The temperature in Jebel Akhdar is a lot cooler compared to the other attractions in this Oman in 10 days itinerary.
+🌟 Take note: The temperature in Jebel Akhdar is a lot cooler compared to the other attractions in this Oman itinerary.
 Be sure to bring warm layers!

 🏡 The Best Places to Stay in Jebel Akhdar